NoelIkwap/refugee-resettlement-matcher/README.md

-An intelligent API system that matches refugees to suitable US states based on demographics, skills, education, and healthcare needs.
+An intelligent API system that uses past refugee resettlement data to match refugees to suitable countries based on demographics, skills, education, and healthcare needs.